ttcchhmm/uapoly-backend/docs/README.md

 - `tryEscapeJail`: A player is currently in jail and should act to try to escape.
 The data sent by the server will be a JSON object with the following properties:
   - `gameId`: An integer representing the game ID.
 This is the same as the game ID in the REST API.
   - `accountLogin`: A string representing the player name.
+- `diceRoll`: A player rolled the dice.
+The data sent by the server will be a JSON object with the following properties:
+  - `gameId`: An integer representing the game ID.
+This is the same as the game ID in the REST API.
+  - `accountLogin`: A string representing the player name.
+  - `dices`: An array containing the dices values.

 ### Schemas
 The following schemas are used by the Socket.IO API: